jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Introduction

-The contents of an object might be *arbitrary*.
+The contents of an object may be *arbitrary*.
 Anything could be put inside an object:

 <img src="images/Classes.001.png" width="200" />